nickpalenchar/nickpalenchar/content/posts/best-sh*t-of-2022.md

 draft: true
 ---

-My annual Drop of the best articles and other interesting things I've read in 2022.
+My annual Drop of the best articles and other interesting things I've found on the internets in 2022.
+Mostly Developer focused.

 > Note: These are not necessarily things _published_ in 2022, but the things I've discovered.